Google Ads Strategy for Profitable SME Growth

 The human factor in AI-driven advertising

 Despite the AI revolution, human creativity and strategic thinking remain essential.
-Successful advertisers of 2025 are those who see AI as an amplifier of human capabilities, not as a replacement.
+Successful advertisers in 2026 will be those who view AI as an enhancer of human capabilities, not a replacement.

 "There is a balance between automation and human creativity.
-If we give up the latter, what does that say about us all?"
+If we give up the latter, what does that say about all of us?"
 WordStream Research Team

 AI literacy: Understanding how machine learning works and where human input remains crucial